-Lipopolysaccharides have numerous negative effects on your brain including lowered serotonin levels.
-(44)
+Lipopolysaccharides have numerous negative effects on mental health, including lowered serotonin levels.

 Probiotic supplements can help if you don’t regularly eat fermented foods.

-This last group, herbal serotonin supplements, is derived from plants but not those we normally eat.
+The members of this last group, herbal serotonin-boosting supplements, are derived from plants, but are not normally consumed as food.

-Curcumin is the active ingredient in the spice turmeric that has many brain boosting properties.
+Curcumin is the active ingredient in the spice turmeric which has many brain-healthy properties.

-Isolated curcumin is not very bioavailable so look for a curcumin supplement that has taken measures to enhance bioavailability.
+Isolated curcumin is not well utilized by the body, so look for a curcumin supplement that has enhanced bioavailability.

-For example, the addition of piperine, a compound found in black pepper, increases curcumin absorption by up to 2000%.
-(48)
+Most commonly, curcumin supplements contain piperine, a compound found in black pepper that increases curcumin absorption by up to 2,000%.